clojit/clojit.github.io/resources.md

 <h3> Self Language </h3>

 <p> The Self langauge is where JIT compilers grew up.
-The early research is still relevant to everything we do. <p>
+The early research is still relevant to everything we do.
+Especially the PhD theses of Craig Chambers and Urs Hölzle written during that research programm in the early 1990s.
+They still are a fantatstic read. <p>

 <ul>
   <li>